Get answers and breathe easier

 Can immunotherapy (“allergy shots”) help me?

 For patients who don’t improve with medications, have unavoidable exposure, or experience side effects, allergen immunotherapy can reduce symptom intensity over time.
-Programs typically run 3–5 years with results building gradually.
+Programs typically run three to five years with results building gradually.

 What if I suspect a food allergy?